vss2sn/path_planning/README.md

 1. utils.cpp built as library and used in every separate file.
 2. Setting the CMake option BUILD_INDIVIDUAL allows building of each .cpp separately (except main.cpp), allowing easy testing.
 Setting it to OFF allows use of all base classes and algorithms in main.cpp.
 3. D* Lite can be run live with random obstacle creation using the RunDStarLite function.
-4. Create documentation using doxygen.
-Config files added to generate documentation with the READTHEDOCs theme.
+4. Documentation can be created using doxygen; config files added to generate documentation with the READTHEDOCs themefor sphinx as well.
 To do so, install doxygen based on http://www.doxygen.nl/index.html.
 Then:
   ```
   cd path_planning/docs
   doxygen